seclab-ucr/Patchlocator/README.md

 2) CVE-2019-10499 None

     We do not find patch-related files of CVE-2019-10499 in the branch.
-(Thus, this patch may be not applicable for the branch)
+(Thus, this patch is not applicable for the branch)

 3) CVE-2019-2331 [] []

     We find patch-related files of CVE-2019-2331 but we do not find the commit corresponding the patch in target branch.
-(Thus, this patch may have not been applied to the branch)
+Thus, this patch may have not been applied to the branch.
+Note that it does not necessarily means that the target branch is vulnerable.
+Maybe the patch-related file won't be compiled, or is removed in the development of the branch.

 4) CVE-2019-2328 [] ['dce0f8189f75',...]